-Bonnington Hotel rear

-Townscape Detail

-There are a number of architectural details found throughout the conservation area which make a contribution to the special character and appearance of the town.
-These include the following:

-External Walls

-Most, though by no means all, of the older traditional buildings within the conservation area, including those in the town centre, have external walls constructed of local grey-green whinstone with red sandstone dressings, which provides an attractive visual contrast.
+Bonnington Hotel rear Townscape Detail There are a number of architectural details found throughout the conservation area which make a contribution to the special character and appearance of the town.
+These include the following: External Walls Most, though by no means all, of the older traditional buildings within the conservation area, including those in the town centre, have external walls constructed of local grey-green whinstone with red sandstone dressings, which provides attractive visual an contrast.
 Interestingly, a good number of these buildings, including several within the High Street, display a distinctive and apparently local form of masonry buildin which the whinstone is laid in diminishing courses.
+Brickwork also makes a rather surprising appearance in places.